 May 6 – History Foundation to be Formed

-Residents organize historical foundation and endowment fund which would provide funds to acquire, maintain, record, and promote significant historic places.
-Those in attendance on Tuesday, April 28th discussed whether the organization should be called “The Lakes Area Historical Foundation” or “The White Bear lake Area Historical Foundation.”
+Residents of White Bear Lake organize historical foundation and endowment fund which would provide funds to acquire, maintain, record, and promote significant historic places.
+Those in attendance on Tuesday, April 28th discussed whether the organization should be called “The Lakes Area Historical Foundation” or “The White Bear Lake Area Historical Foundation.”
 The name would be left up to the board when it was formed.
 Construction of a museum for artifacts as well as boat museum were included on the wish list.
 Other goals include published histories as well as filming interviews with long-time residents.

 January 20 – Removal of Stillwater Parking Meters

 The parking meters of Stillwater collect their last money as they are sold for $10 each at the city garage.
 Having served Stillwater since the late 1940’s, the meters are replaced by pay lots.